 Cost-Share Tree Planting Program

-The City of Red Lodge Parks Board, with funding from the MT Department of Natural Resources and Conservation, is offering a cost-share tree planting opportunity to encourage tree plantings along street boulevards.
+The City of Red Lodge Parks Board, with funding from the MT Department of Natural Resources and Conservation, is offered a cost-share tree planting opportunity to encourage tree plantings along street boulevards.

-For $95 per tree, the City will plant a tree on City-owned land adjacent to your property (the area typically between the sidewalk and the street).
-Planting includes the necessary stakes and caging to protect trees from wildlife.
-All you have to do is water, prune and provide long-term care for the tree.
+For $95 per tree, the City planted trees on City-owned land adjacent to private property (the area typically between the sidewalk and the street).
+Planting included the necessary stakes and caging to protect trees from wildlife.
+All the property owner had to do was water, prune and provide long-term care for the tree.